Boba Fett: Prequel trilogy

 A preteen Boba Fett (played by Daniel Logan) appears in the 2002 prequel film Episode II – Attack of the Clones, which reveals that he is an unaltered clone of the bounty hunter Jango Fett (Temuera Morrison), who had him created on Kamino to be raised as his son as part of his price to serve as the template for the Grand Army of the Republic's clone army.
 Boba helps Jango escape from Obi-Wan Kenobi and accompanies him to Geonosis, where he witnesses Jango's death by beheading at the hands of Mace Windu during the first battle in the Clone Wars.
 After the battle ends, he is last seen mourning over his father's helmet, which he takes and places in front of his head, foreshadowing his future as a bounty hunter wearing his father's armor.

+George Lucas originally planned for Boba to appear in the 2005 film Episode III – Revenge of the Sith, with Logan reprising his role, in which Boba would have avenged his father's death by killing Mace Windu.
+However, Windu's actor Samuel L. Jackson opposed the idea that a young child could kill a member of the Jedi Council, so Boba was written out of the film.

 Television

 The Story of the Faithful Wookiee

 Boba Fett appeared in the animated segment of the non-canon 1978 Holiday Special, set after the events of A New Hope.
 This marks his first appearance in the franchise.
 He is first seen when he rescues Luke Skywalker, C-3PO, and R2-D2 from a Panna dragon.
 Fett presents himself as an ally to the heroes but it is later revealed that he was working for Darth Vader the whole time - to reveal the location of the Rebels to the Empire.
 Fett ignites his jetpack before leaving and promising that they will meet again.